lemiskutswa/JavaScript-Overview/README.md

 Importance of objects:
 - Make code more organized, reduce the number of variables you need to create
 - Use multipe values together.

+When accessing objects, bracket notation helps us to access properties that don't use the dot notation.

+You can save any type of value in objects, and even other objects within an object (nested object). - helps to make the code organized.
+Use dot notation multiple times to access the values.

+You can also put a function inside an object - and when we do this, this is called a method